TheGreatFable/AboutAliYazbek/index.md

 ## Main Publications

 •	Investigating the correlation of volatility movements in eight cryptocurrencies (September 1, 2021).
-Available at SSRN: https://ssrn.com/abstract=4020551.
+Available at [SSRN](https://ssrn.com/abstract=4020551).
 SSRN Top 10 List as of 17 March 2022.

 •	Implementing a custom ERP in nine months and on budget with Cisco Systems (September 1, 2022).
-Available at SSRN: https://ssrn.com/abstract=4020551.
+Available at [SSRN](https://ssrn.com/abstract=4020551).

 ## Interests & Hobbies